yoyomyo/Bezier/README.md

 Bezier
 ======
-Intro to Objected Oriented JS and Canvas.
+Intro to Object Oriented JS and Canvas.